-We are consistent and firm on the basic principles and strategies we use to build this company from conducting our business responsibly, to ensure better Governance practices with sustainability and core values as our foundation.
+We are consistent and firm on the basic principles and strategies for conducting our business responsibly, to ensure better Governance practices with sustainability and core values as our foundation.
 We shall continue to grow our business and contribute to India's growth story.
 We are happy to serve our customers, develop our partners and work for upliftment of communities in the vicinity of our areas of business.